 Convenience and cost are two big factors.
-You don’t need to invest in a DSLR digital camera and expensive lenses, a professional camcorder, a video production company or a creative agency to make your moving images.
+You don’t need to invest in a DSLR or mirrorless digital camera and expensive lenses, a professional camcorder, a video production company or a creative agency to make your moving images.
 Neither do you need expensive desktop software for editing and post-production.
 All of this is contained in a mobile device and its apps.

 Apps to help you set up the camera, choose the right shots, tweak your video using professional settings, apply video filters and then edit your clips, are available free, for pennies, or a few pounds.
 Smartphone filming represents one of the best ways to break into shooting video as an individual filmmaker or for your organisation.

 What Do You Need?